gagern/jspngopt/README.md

 [![Travis build status](https://api.travis-ci.org/gagern/jspngopt.svg?branch=master)](https://travis-ci.org/gagern/jspngopt)

-`jspngopt` is a too which tries to reduce the file size of a PNG file by
+`jspngopt` is a tool which tries to reduce the file size of a PNG file by

 * removing the alpha channel of an opaque image
 * converting a grayscale-only image to a grayscale color mode